Version: April 30, 2026

 This Framework operates together with:

-* the Vanguard Terms of Service;
+* the Terms of Service (legal relationship and platform rules);

 In case of inconsistency:

-* this Framework governs procedural event standards;
+* this Framework governs event procedures and integrity standards.

 ---